 Among the six recommendations issued by NSA and CISA in the advisory was “Implement a Continuous and Vigilant System Monitoring Program.”
 This is of particular relevance when it comes to legacy assets.
 Legacy communications, like the serial protocols mentioned above, are susceptible to spoofing, man-in-the-middle and false feedback attacks.
 If a cyber adversary or insider were to intercept or interrupt communications between a legacy Field Controller and Field Device, they could spoof the data to show normal operations while simultaneously exploiting the industrial physical processes.
 In other words, serial communications provide flawed visibility; therefore, operators should not trust serial-related data points unless they are tapped directly from the serial line with a secure device.

 Where serial communications are concerned, the only way to accurately and securely “monitor for unauthorized controller change attempts” is by passively monitoring the data that is being transmitted between the Field Controller and Field Device.
-Being able to safely and securely enable this sustains the integrity of the communications while providing real-time visibility into the devices’ behavior, thus enabling the detection of anomalous communications indicative of malicious data or unauthorized controller change attempts.
+Being able to safely and securely monitor this sustains the integrity of the communications while providing real-time visibility into the devices’ behavior, thus enabling the detection of anomalous communications indicative of malicious data or unauthorized controller change attempts.
 Regardless of what is be represented by proxy systems (converters and gateways).

 You Can Defend Yourself: Detecting Unauthorized Controller Change Attempts with the SerialGuard AnalytICS Platform